 It should be noted that Ivermectin prevents the replication of SARS-CoV-2 based on results from laboratory studies.
 However, the doses required are 100-fold higher than the safe dose for humans,

-There is no scientific evidence to back the claims that Ivermectin can treat Covid-19 even after clinical trials according to a report by FDA.
+There is no scientific evidence to back the claims that Ivermectin can treat Covid-19 even after clinical trials according to a report by the FDA.

 The FDA also warns companies that sell unapproved products such as Ivermectin to patients with fraudulent claims that they can prevent or treat Covid-19.